Agenda

 To save the render image from a view in paraview, use the File Save Screenshot menu option.
 This will pop up the Save Screenshot Options dialog.

-This dialog allows you to select various image parameters, such as image resolution and image quality (which depends on the file format chosen).
-The dialog also provides an option to change the color palette to use to save the image using Override Color Palette.
+This dialog allows you to select various image parameters, such as image resolution and image quality (which depends on the file format chosen).Figure 56: Screenshot Dialog

 By default, Paraview will save rendered results from the active view.
 Optionally, you can save an image comprising of all the views layed out exactly as on the screen by unchecking the Save only selected view button.